Erich Maria Remarque

 Erich Maria Remarque (/rəˈmɑːrk/; /de/; born Erich Paul Remark; 22 June 1898 – 25 September 1970) was a German novelist.
-His landmark novel All Quiet on the Western Front (1928), based on his experience in the Imperial German Army during World War I, was an international bestseller which created a new literary genre of veterans writing about conflict.
+His 1928 landmark novel All Quiet on the Western Front, which was based on his experience in the Imperial German Army during World War I, was an international bestseller which created a new literary genre of veterans writing about conflict.
 The book was adapted to film several times.
 Remarque's anti-war themes led to his condemnation by Nazi propaganda minister Joseph Goebbels as "unpatriotic".
 He was able to use his literary success and fame to relocate to Switzerland as a refugee, and to the United States, where he became a naturalized citizen.

 Early life

-Remarque was born on 22 June 1898, as Erich Paul Remark, to Peter Franz Remark and Anna Maria, a working-class Roman Catholic family in Osnabrück.
-He was never close with his father, a bookbinder, but he was close with his mother and he began using the middle name Maria after World War I in her honor.
-Remarque was the third of four children.
-His siblings were his older sister Erna, older brother Theodor Arthur (who died at the age of five or six), and younger sister Elfriede.
+Remarque was born on 22 June 1898, as Erich Paul Remark, to Peter Franz Remark (1867–1954) and Anna Maria (1871–1917), a working-class Roman Catholic family in Osnabrück.
+He was never close with his father, a bookbinder, but he was close with his mother and he began using her middle name Maria, after World War I, in her honor.
+Remarque was the second of four children.
+His siblings were his older brother Theodor Arthur (1896–1901), who died at the age of five, and his younger sisters Erna (1900–1978) and Elfriede Maria (1903–1943).

 The spelling of his last name was changed to Remarque when he published All Quiet on the Western Front in honor of his French ancestors and in order to disassociate himself from his earlier novel The Dream Room (Die Traumbude).
 His grandfather had changed the spelling from Remarque to Remark in the 19th century.
 Research by Remarque's childhood and lifelong friend Hanns-Gerd Rabe proved that Remarque had French ancestors – his great-grandfather Johann Adam Remarque, who was born in 1789, came from a French family in Aachen.
-This is contrary to the falsehood – perpetuated by Nazi propaganda – that his real last name was Kramer ("Remark" spelled backwards) and that he was Jewish.
+This is contrary to the falsehood, perpetuated by Nazi propaganda, that his real surname was Kramer ("Remark" spelled backwards) and that he was Jewish.

 Military service

 During World War I, Remarque was conscripted into the Imperial German Army at the age of 18.
 On 12 June 1917, he was transferred to the Western Front, 2nd Company, Reserves, Field Depot of the 2nd Guards Reserve Division at Hem-Lenglet.
 On 26 June 1917 he was posted to the 15th Reserve Infantry Regiment, 2nd Company, Engineer Platoon Bethe, and fought in the trenches between Torhout and Houthulst.
-On 31 July 1917 he was wounded by shell shrapnel in his left leg, right arm and neck, and after being medically evacuated from the field was repatriated to an army hospital in Duisburg, where he recovered from his wounds.
-In October 1918, he was recalled to military service, but the war's armistice a month later put an end to his military career.
+On 31 July 1917 he was wounded by shell shrapnel in his left leg, right arm and neck, and after being medically evacuated from the field was sent to an army hospital in Duisburg, where he recovered from his wounds.
+In October 1918, he was recalled to military service.
+In mid-November 1918, he received the Iron Cross First Class.
+On 5 January 1919, he was released from service.